-Other methods of stump killing may be used only with the prior consent of the Council.
+Other methods of stump killing may be used only with the prior consent of the council.

-Stump removal will generally be specified in the Order in the following way:
+Stump removal will generally be specified in the schedule of work in the following way:

-REMOVE - stump
+REM - stump

-Where stump killing is the preferred option it will generally be specified in the Order in the following way.
+Where stump killing is the preferred option it will generally be specified in the schedule of work in the following way.

-REMOVE - fell tree and kill stump
+REM - fell tree and kill stump

-Stump removal may be referred as part a combined operation including 'Stump removal and killing' 2.10), 'Tree Felling' (2.9) and 'Site Reinstatement' (2.11) in the Order in the following way:
+Stump removal may be referred as part a combined operation including Stump removal and killing, Tree Felling and Site Reinstatement in the schedule of work in the following way:

-REMOVE - fell tree for replant (where a replacement tree is to be planted)
+REM - fell tree for replant (where a replacement tree is to be planted)

-REMOVE - fell tree by root (where no replacement tree is to be planted)
+REM - fell tree by root (where no replacement tree is to be planted)

-2.11 SITE REINSTATEMENT
+SITE REINSTATEMENT

-Where any tree, or any tree works operation, causes damage to any surface within, or access to, the site, adjacent land or any other area affected by, or associated with, the tree work operations the Contractor shall be required to undertake appropriate reinstatement unless otherwise specified or agreed with the Council.
-All areas must be left safe, clean and tidy after any type of reinstatement operation.
+Where any tree, or any tree works operation, causes damage to any surface within, or access to, the site, adjacent land or any other area affected by, or associated with, the tree work operations the contractor shall be required to undertake appropriate reinstatement unless otherwise specified or agreed with the Council.
+All areas must be left safe, clean, and tidy after any type of reinstatement operation.